AkashZala/Personal-Website-v2/README.md

 ## Has a landing page (home), interests (about), projects that I have been apart of (portfolio), and includes a form to contact me (contact).

 ## Updated from the first personal website to use more advanced styling techniques and upgraded design elements.
+New contact page with form.